-If you do not have a LinkedIn profile, click here to set one up today.
+If you do not have a LinkedIn profile, create one today.

 Not only can you find expedition events through Handshake, but you can also find job/internship postings with more than 50 new jobs posted daily.
 This site makes it easy to find and apply to internships and jobs related to your area of study from all over the country.
-To create your account and begin searching for job listings click here.
+To create your account and begin searching for job listings, visit Handshake.

 BYU-I Connect is a mentoring system that matches students to alumni with similar interests, abilities and skills, so that those connections can flourish and turn into networking.
 This is a great way to utilize your connections on campus and gain a greater insight about your field of study and the job industry from a professional.
-Click here to learn more about BYU-I Connect.
+To learn more, visit the BYU-I Connect page.

 Power to Become(P2B):

 P2B is a conference about learning how to discover your passion, tell your story and gives tips on how to network effectively.
 Here you learn these skills from industry professionals that are interested in your success.
-To find out more about Power to Become and the next event, click here.
+To find out more about Power to Become and the next event, visit the p2b page.

 The Alumni directory can be accessed through your BYU-Idaho credentials.
 If you are trying to connect with someone who is BYU-I alumni this is a place where students can go to get contact information so that those connections can be made more easily.
 (If you can’t find what you’re looking for on LinkedIn, look here.
 It works as a cross reference to LinkedIn).
-You can access this page by clicking here.
+You can access this page through the Alumni directory.

 If you are interested in working in a specific location you can connect with the internship missionaries located in that area, tell them your major and what kind of job/internship you are interested in and they can help you make connections with professionals in that area.
 There aren’t internship missionaries in every city but there are many throughout the United States.
 You can talk to the internship missionaries on campus as well to see what options are available to you.
-To learn more about internship missionaries, click here.
+Visit the internship service missionaries page, to learn more about internship missionaries.

 The Career Center itself offers many additional resources for building yourself as a student and as a future employee.
 They offer career preparation resources including resume reviews, practice interviews, cover letter reviews and so much more.
-Click here to see how the career center can help you prepare for your career.
+The career center can help you prepare for your career.